eldahl/E2024-D4D-DB-Scheme-Migrations/README.md

 # Documentation for manual migrations
 The database structure is for an activity monitor application.
-It consists of an Activity table, with
+It consists of an Activity table, with activity categories and activity duration.

 # Instructions for manual migrations
 Run Run1-Run3 scripts to run all migrations